hdavid16/InventoryManagement.jl/README.md

 - `reallocate::Bool`: the system try to reallocate requests if they cannot be satisfied if `true`; otherwise, no reallocation is attempted.
 - `seed::Int`: random seed

-## Example
+## Example 1

 The example below is for a 100 period simulation of a supply network with one plant (node 1) that supplies and end distributor (node 2).
 A `s,S` reorder policy is used.
+There is limited raw material supply at the plant.

 ```julia
 using LightGraphs, MetaGraphs, DataFrames, Distributions